Frequently Asked Questions (FAQs)

 28) Do you fund elite or club sports?

-The LA84 Foundation prioritizes exclusive sport exploration and exposure for youth.
+In general, elite sports are not a priority area for foundation grant funding.
+The LA84 Foundation prioritizes sport exploration and exposure for youth.
 As a result, the Foundation typically does not consider requests that engage youth in “high performance” or “elite level” sports where the focus is more on specialization versus learning the fundamentals of the sport and increasing opportunities for participation.